veronica320/wikihow-GOSC/README.md

 ## Repo Structure and File Format

 - `data_dir/`: You should download `data.zip` and put its *subfolders* here.
-	- `script_splits/`: The `script_en.json` file contains the wikiHow English script corpus, split into train and test.
+	- `script_splits/`: The `script_en.json` file contains an English sample of the wikiHow English script corpus, split into train and test.
 The file is a json consisting of two keys, `"train"` and `"test"`.
 Each split is a list of articles.
 See more details in the accompanying README.

-	- `subtasks/`: This is the sample data for the two subtasks of the retrieval-based pipeline.
-You should format your custom data accordingly.
+	- `subtasks/`: This is the **sample data** for the two subtasks of the retrieval-based pipeline. `train.tsv` contains the training data, and `dev.tsv` contains the evaluation data.
+Note that this is for demonstration purposes only.
+If you want to reproduce the results in our paper, you need to download the full corpus above ("Multilingual wikiHow Script Corpus").
+If you only want to construct custom scripts using our pretrained models, you can refer to the dev files and format your data accordingly.
+The dev files are for one example target script, "Dress Effectively".
-		- `step_en/`: This is the data for the step inference task. `train.tsv` is the *complete* train data, and `dev.tsv` is the *sample* dev data (Since we only train on 50 negative candidates cach article, but evaluate on all in-category negative candidates).
+		- `step_en/`: This is the data for the Step Inference task.
 		The data format is ```[Index]\t[Goal]\t[Candidate step]\t[Label]```.
 		Label=1 means the candidate step is a step of the given goal, 0 means otherwise.

-		- `order_en/`: This is the data for the step ordering task. `train.tsv` is the *sample* train data, and `dev.tsv` is the *complete* dev data.
+		- `order_en/`: This is the data for the Step Ordering task.
 		The data format is ```[Index]\t[Goal]?
 [Step A]\t[Goal]?
 [Step B]\t[Label]``` (empirically the best design choice).
 		Label=0 means Step A precedes B, 0 means otherwise.
+		Note that the step candidates in our sample `dev.tsv` are **gold** steps, so that the Step Ordering module can be evaluated independently.
+If you want to run the entire retrieval-based pipeline, then you should take the output of the Step Inference task and format the top L (=script length) retrieved step candidates in this way, as input to the Ordering module.

 - `output_dir/`: This is the output directory where models and predictions are stored.
 You should place the *subfolders* (but not the `models/` folder itself) of the downloaded `model.zip` under it.
 It should look like this:
 	- `step_en_mbert/`